Fyn0923/COMPASS/README.md

 ## Description
 COMPASS is a computational framework designed to integrate whole-genome sequencing (WGS) data with experimentally determined and AI-predicted protein structures to systematically link disease-associated coding variants with functional structural regions and therapeutic targets.
 By combining sequence-based variant selection and structure-based patch scanning, COMPASS identifies disease-relevant substructures (functional hotspots) that accelerate genetics-driven drug discovery.
 ## Workflow Overview
-The framework comprises three modules: (1) a sequence module that maps variants to transcript-specific amino acid sequences and consolidates association signals at the residue level; (2) a structure module that localizes disease-relevant hotspots in the protein; and (3) an annotation module that integrates functional annotations and automated literature mining to support interpretation.
+The framework comprises three modules: (i) a sequence module (COMPASS-Seq) that maps variants to transcript-specific amino acid sequences and consolidates association signals at the residue level; (ii) a structure module (COMPASS-Struct) that localizes disease-relevant hotspots in the protein; and (iii) an annotation module (COMPASS-Anno) that integrates functional annotations and automated literature mining to support interpretation.

 ![COMPASS_workflow](docs/workflow.jpg)
 ## Docker Image
-A Docker image for COMPASS, which includes R and all COMPASS-related packages pre-installed, is available on Docker Hub.The docker image can be pulled using
+A Docker image for COMPASS, which includes both R and Python environments with all COMPASS-related dependencies pre-installed, is available on Docker Hub.
+The image can be pulled using:
 ```
 docker pull fengyn923/compass:0.1.0
 ```
 ## Examples
-Sequence-based selection
+### COMPASS-Seq
 ```
 Rscript coding_variants2amino_acids.R \
   --category=missense \